Talc - the Soapstone

 The composition of talc is Mg3(Si4O10)(OH)2.
 The only common substitution is small amount of Fe and Al replacing Mg.
 The replacement of Si by Al is very limited.
 Talc has a triclinic crystal system but some monoclinic polytypes also exist.
 It belongs to phyllosilicates and the talc-pyrophyllite group.
 The internal microstructure is layered and the layers have zero valence - that means that the layers are kept together only by very poor van der Waals bonds.
 This is the primary reason for the softness and perfect cleavage of talc.

-Most of the time, talc occurs in a foliated form, which means that it is actually hundreds of very small, leaf-shaped crystals that combine into larger sheets or plates.
+Most of the time, talc occurs in a foliated form, hundreds of very small, leaf-shaped crystals combine into larger sheets or plates.
 It may also occur in masses that are micaceous in nature; this means that they are compact and flat, and have layers that may be easily peeled apart.
 Other talc masses may be botryoidal, radiating, or fibrous.
 Very rarely, talc may form tiny tabular crystals.

 Physical Properties of Talc